anthonykulis/cps206/classes/basic/introduction_to_classes.md

 }
 ```

 By restricting access to the default constructor we as the producer of the POJO class make no assumptions on how the user should instantiate.
 We remove the *knowledge base* required to use our class.
-Now the user doesn't need to know if "If I instantiate with this constructor, it behaves one way.
+Now the user doesn't need to know that "If I instantiate with this constructor, it behaves one way.
 And if I instantiate with the other constructor, it behaves another way".
 This is a good thing.
 Try to keep this in mind.

 ## POJO Conclusion
 This is it for our POJO.
 If we added methods that do specific things, like a `Bottle` having a `pour` method, this is